liangcorp/algorithms_and_leetcode_c/README.md

-# computer_algorithms
+# Computer Algorithms

 ## Introduction

-Exercises in computer algorithms written in rust language
+Exercises in computer algorithms written in c, golang and rust